 One of the first esports professionals to make a name for themselves in this area of gaming was Johnathan Wendel (known as “Fatal1ty”).
 He is reputed to have won around half a million dollars in prize money during his esports career.
 So, there is money to be made for those that become good at playing the games.

 From its beginnings as a fringe pastime, esports has crossed the different genders, ages, and nationalities, to become the fastest-growing professional sport globally.
 It is for this reason that the industry is predicted to, by 2023, be worth an incredible 1.5 billion dollars.
 There is no reason to underestimate this figure.
 The demand is growing as more and more of us work and play from home.
+Those looking to get the upper hand in their next esports competition may want to think about using the best gaming vpn to help protect themselves against DDoS attacks, get around geo-restrictions, reduce ping times, all while safely hiding their IP addresses to protect their personal data and online activity from being seen by prying eyes.

 The most popular esports games currently are considered to be League of Legends, Fortnite, and Counter-Strike.
 Let us explore these chronologically.